 Ionia’s Barn is designed to be a place where therapy and subsistence meet.

 While sustaining ourselves and our families in a village of our own building, Ionia has been involved with increasing local food independence for a very long time.
 Alaska’s food security has recently become a priority concern.
 As Danny Consenstein, Director of USDA Farm Service Agency says, “In 1955 we were pretty self-sufficient, but from 1955 to 2012, we have…become completely vulnerable, completely dependent on the next plane.”
-At Ionia, we support and help to develop a wide range of food grown on the Kenai Peninsula.
-For this dream to be successful, it will take many parties involved on many levels to bring about both the ability to produce food and the desire to consume the food that is grown.
-Ionia has cleared 30 acres of spruce and muskeg for agriculture and researches appropriate grains for growing in the short Cohoe growing season.
-We harvest extended season garden vegetables, bountiful wild sea vegetables, mushrooms and berries.
-Ionia is known for its delicious wholesome meals.
-We promote local foods by sharing our experience with growing, gathering, cooking and preserving.
-Ionia’s Barn supports these common sense grass roots pathways to food security.
-It is based on an assumption of commonness rather than an assumption of separation.
+Ionia promotes local foods by sharing our experience in many ways with growing, gathering, cooking and preserving.
+We are known for our delicious wholesome meals and beautiful gardens.
+We are researching and adapting seed appropriate for growing in the short Cohoe growing season – we are very interested especially in adapting grains and beans.
+We also harvest bountiful wild sea vegetables, wild spring greens and herbs, mushrooms and berries.
+For this dream of locally produced food to be successful, it will take many parties involved on many levels to bring about both the ability to grow more food and the desire to consume the food that is grown.

 The Ionia Barn Project is funded by matching grants from the Rasmuson Foundation, MJ Murdock Charitable Trust, Alaska Mental Health Trust Authority, Alaska’s state legislature, USDA Rural Development (planning grant) and Paul G Allen Family Foundation as well as generous private donations.